• 10% is the average amount of time used by our data centers

 Amazon pays for more energy than we use

 How much water and electricity do our data centers really use?
-Data centers create new jobs, use significantly less water than the clothing and beef industries, and don't drive up electricity rates.
+Data centers create new jobs, use significantly less water than golf courses and car washes, and don't drive up electricity rates.

 We are committed to protecting the environment, contributing to the fabric of communities, and building a better future for all.